 However, customary marine rights in 2011 had grown to encompass control of perhaps hundreds of kilometres of marine and coastal area with the ability to exclude people and generate an income, on top of the right to fish the area which had never stopped since 1840.
 Columnist Fran O’Sullivan wrote in the New Zealand Herald:

-Park the charming stories about the customary connections that Maori enjoy with the foreshore and seabed.
+Park the charming stories about the customary connections that Maori enjoy with the foreshore and seabed, the New Zealand Herald wrote in 2010.
 What's really at stake are the big bucks that can be earned from commercial activities such as marine farming, mining iron sands or even clipping the ticket on revenues from offshore gas and petroleum deposits.

 A group known as the Coastal Coalition, let by former ACT MP Dr Muriel Newman and Dr Hugh Barr, launched a campaign to repeal the Act.
 They collected 260,000 signatures for a citizens-initiated referendum with the question asking “Should the Marine and Coastal Area (Takutai Moana) Act 2011 be replaced by legislation that restores Crown ownership of the foreshore and seabed?”
 However, the petition didn’t reach the required 307,000-signature goal.
 Dr Newman advised Parliament and the petition lapsed.